galaxyproject/planemo/docs/commands/tool_factory.rst

                                       for security reasons set to 0.0.0.0 to bind Galaxy to all ports including potentially
                                       publicly accessible ones.
+      --engine [galaxy|docker_galaxy]
+                                      Select an engine to serve aritfacts such as tools and workflows.
+Defaults to a local Galaxy, but running Galaxy within a Docker container.
+      --docker_galaxy_image TEXT      Docker image identifier for docker-galaxy- flavor used if engine type is specified as ``docker-galaxy``.
+Defaults to to bgruening
+                                      /galaxy-stable.
       --test_data DIRECTORY           test-data directory to for specified tool(s).
       --tool_data_table PATH          tool_data_table_conf.xml file to for specified tool(s).